 Remember natural traffic.
 It’s important to focus on a balance of natural and paid traffic.
 There is room for both.

 Remember that it’s about the long-term.
 Have a vision for your hunting site.
 Focus each day on what you can do to move towards your final vision.

 I’m a big fan of advertising on Facebook.
-There are 450,000+ users on Facebook with ‘hunting’
+There are 450,000+ users on Facebook with ‘hunting’ listed as an interest.

 You can target your ads on Facebook specifically to this group of people.

 You can also set daily limits for spending.